thomaswilburn/conspiracy/readme.rst

 * Intended primarily for shallow heirarchy, not page-deep templates
 * React and Lit want you to think about data as a functional transform
 * Conspiracy wants you to think about DOM as a persistent architecture affected by data, not as a side effect
+* Loads templates from strings for now, but supports templates for when HTML import assertions are available